All Episodes

 Your choice has consequences.

-So there's a lot in play here, and what a little pipsqueak who needs my attention thinks about me on this given day is insignificant.
+And what a little pipsqueak who needs my attention thinks about me on this given day is insignificant.

 It means nothing to me.

-a life for their children, and my father who grew up poor in Bedstyr in Brooklyn, and it was a big deal to grow up in that little pipsqueak house I grew up in in Franklin Square with four kids and one bathroom and a small backyard was a big deal to him, and he made a better life for me and my sisters.
+And my father, who grew up poor in Bedstein, Brooklyn, and it was a big deal to grow up in that little pip squeak house I grew up in in Franklin Square with four kids and one bathroom and a small backyard was a big deal to him and he made a better life for me and my sisters.

-And I'd like to think that I stand on his shoulders and my grandfather's shoulders and my grandmother's shoulders, and that my job is to do what they did for me, which is to make this country a better place, which is why I warned you about Obama, which is now why I'm warning you about Hillary Clinton, which is why I'm highlighting every single solitary day if you listen to this program, what's at stake in this election?
+And I'd like to think that I stand on his shoulders and my grandfather's shoulders and my grandmother's shoulders and that my job is to do what they did for me, which is to make this country a better place, which is why I warned you about Obama, which is now why I'm warning you about Hillary Clinton, which is why I'm highlighting every single solitary day, if you listen to this program, what's at stake in this election.

 You can break it down two words.